heliocloud-data/platform/README.md

 The HelioCloud instantiation process is implemented as an AWS CDK project that - when provided an instance configuration pulls in the necessary CDK Stack definitions and instantiates/updates a HelioCloud instance in a configured AWS account.

-# Repository Organization
-The Heliocloud deployment codebase is comprised of the following directories and related artifacts:
-- `app.py` - the main CDK driver
-- `instance/` - instance configuration files are stored here  (defaults and user provided overrides)
-- `base_aws/` - the foundational CDK Stack for HelioCloud.
-This stack addresses VPC creation, foundational IAM accounts and roles.
-- `base_auth/` - CDK stack definition for provisioning user authentication and authorization services via Cognito.
-These services are consumed by later Stacks:  Daskhub and User Portal namely.
-- `binderhub/` - contains a CDK Stack implementation and related tools for installing the Binderhub module
-- `daskhub/` - contains a CDK Stack implementation & supporting scripts for installing HelioCloud's version of Daskhub.
-More details can be found in the Daskhub module [README.md](daskhub/README.md)
-- `portal/` - contains a CDK Stack implementation & supporting scripts for installing HelioCloud's User Portal module.
-More details can be found in the Portal module's [README.md](portal/README.md)
-- `registry/`- contains a CDK Stack implementation, Python code & supporting scripts for installing HelioCloud's Registry module.
-More details can be found in the Registry module's [README.md](registry/README.md)
-- `test/` - contains unit & integration tests for exercising the HelioCloud codebase.
-Note:  Integration tests require you have deployed a development instance of HelioCloud to AWS.
-- `tools/` - client side tools for administering and operating a Heliocloud instance

 ---
 # Deployment
 Deploying a HelioCloud instance is a simple matter of ensuring your local and AWS environments support the installation,